 XSI integrates applications in the IT environment using a plug-and-play approach regardless of their platform or location.

-XSI uses Agile integration, the state-of-the-art approach which employs a microservices architecture and separates operations into discrete modules.
-Agile provides tremendous benefits over the monolithic and Services-Oriented Architectures (SOA) used by middleware and ESBs and delivers increased reliability, better scalability, and faster deployments across the entire integration scope.
+Cross System Integrator (XSI) uses agile integration through a microservices architecture, separating operations into discrete modules.
+Agile provides tremendous benefits over the monolithic and Services-Oriented Architectures (SOA) used by middleware and ESBs.
+A microservices approach delivers increased reliability, better scalability and faster deployments across the entire integration scope.
 Agile integration also allows for greater flexibility in technology choice and reduced maintenance, resulting in improved uptime and productivity.

 ACL provides an extensive library of connectors for all applications in the enterprise environment.
 Connectors have been created for utility and smart city applications and enable them to be integrated quickly in a plug-and-play approach.